hvalls/infralog/docs/docs/configuration.md

 # Configuration

-Infralog uses a YAML configuration file to specify notification targets and filters.
-The configuration file is **optional** - if not provided, Infralog will output a simple summary with no filtering.
+Infralog supports two configuration methods: YAML configuration files and environment variables.
+Both methods are **optional** - if not provided, Infralog will output a simple summary with no filtering.

+**Environment variables take precedence over config file values**, allowing you to:
+- Use config files for defaults
+- Override specific values via environment variables in CI/CD
+- Run without a config file using only environment variables

 ## Configuration File Structure